michijs/michijs/README.md

 ### Why not use keys like React?
 Searching with IDs is so much faster than searching by queryselector.
 You can look at [this topic](https://measurethat.net/Embed?id=99697) and [this another](http://vanilla-js.com)

 ### But...
-What if I don't want to use virtual dom?
+What if I don't want to use Shadow DOM?
 You can import IdGenerator class to create unique IDs for each element in your component.
 ```tsx
 idGen = new IdGenerator();